Florida Elder Law & Estate Planning Blog

 - Five years ago you gave your son $100,000 for a start-up business venture.
 There was no signed written agreement, just a verbal agreement that he would pay back what he could, when he could.
 The venture failed and he hasn’t paid you back a penny, nor does it look like he intends to.
 His two siblings know about the money he received.
 Is it now fair to distribute your assets equally among all the siblings, assuming the $100,000 is still unpaid at the time of your death?
 Or should you insist that your borrower son pay your estate that amount?
 Recognize that if he has two siblings and he does repay the estate, and he is an equal beneficiary, he will still get back one third of what he puts in, unless your estate plan specifically precludes that.

 - Your youngest daughter has always been financially reckless.
-She is single and has a young child with special needs.
+She is single and has a young child.
 Over the years you have felt obliged to help her out many times, to the tune of thousands of dollars.
 Your son, on the other hand, has always been responsible and has never needed your financial assistance.
 He occasionally remarks that he feels you’ve neglected him for being competent, and rewarded and coddled his sister for her poor judgment.
 How should you handle their inheritances?
 Should you deduct what you’ve given her from her inheritance?
 Split everything equally between her and her brother?
 Does she still need money?
 How will she and her brother react to each of those choices?

 Your Estate Plan Should Explain Your Thinking